 Have you ever dreamt of a town where Old Fashioneds line the streets?
 Where you could find row after row of establishments serving a perfect mint julep?
 Where Manhattans flowed from every tap?
 It exists and it’s goes by the name of Louisville, Kentucky!
 Take along my Lush Guide to the Urban Bourbon Trail and you’ll find everything you need that’s bourbon-related in this town.

-Louisville’s Urban Bourbon Trail
+Exploring the Urban Bourbon Trail in Louisville

 Heading to Louisville and asking yourself where to drink bourbon?
 Don’t worry – it’s not going to be hard to find a place.
 In fact, the town has made it super easy for you by creating the Urban Bourbon Trail.
 As this is Lush Life’s Urban Bourbon Trail, I am adding a few distilleries and extra bourbon-related spots you just can’t miss when exploring Louisville’s bourbon history, plus a few unrelated bourbon things to do in Louisville and great hotels to stay in while you’re there.